What Is Matt Groening's Net Worth and Salary?

 Matt Groening is an American animator, author, television producer, and cartoonist who has a net worth of $600 million.
-He is best known as the creator of the popular show "The Simpsons", which is the longest-running primetime-television series in history.
-The Simpsons debuted officially as its own half-hour primetime show in December 1989.
-It is still currently running.
-The Simpsons has spawned an empire along the lines of similar IP like Lego and Star Wars with endless licensing deals and theme park attractions.
+Matt Groening is best known as the creator of the popular show "The Simpsons," which is the longest-running primetime television series in history.

 Early Life

-Matthew Abraham Groening was born in Portland, Oregon, on February 15, 1954.
+Matthew Abraham Groening was born on February 15, 1954, in Portland, Oregon.
 He is the middle of five children born to Margaret Ruth, a former teacher, and Homer Philip, a filmmaker, advertiser, writer, and cartoonist.
-His siblings names are Mark, Patty, Lisa, and Maggie.
-He graduated from Lincoln High School, and from 1972 to 1977 he attended The Evergreen State College in Olympia, Washington.
-He first became interested in cartoons after watching the Disney animated film "One Hundred and One Dalmatians", and cites Robert Crumb, Ernie Bushmiller, Ronald Searle, Monty Python, and Charles M. Schulze as his inspirations.
+His siblings' names are Mark, Patty, Lisa, and Maggie.
+He graduated from Lincoln High School, and from 1972 to 1977, he attended the Evergreen State College in Olympia, Washington.
+Matt first became interested in cartoons after watching the Disney animated film "One Hundred and One Dalmatians" and cites Robert Crumb, Monty Python, Ernie Bushmiller, Ronald Searle, and Charles M. Schulz as his inspirations.

 Early Career